No surprise: USA tops Czechs 88-67 to open World Cup

-SHANGHAI (AP) — Donovan Mitchell scored 16 points, Harrison Barnes added 14 and the U.S. opened its quest for a third consecutive FIBA World Cup gold medal with an 88-67 victory over the Czech Republic on Sunday.
+There is an emphasis on defense with this U.S. team, and it was evident from the outset of its Group E opener on Sunday.
+Donovan Mitchell scored 16 points to lead a balanced scoring night, and the Americans steadily pulled away to beat the Czech Republic 88-67 to begin their quest for a third consecutive World Cup title.

+“That’s got to be our calling card,” U.S. coach Gregg Popovich said.
+“We’re going to try to execute better and better as time goes on, but defensively we’ve got to put our money there.
+It’s what we have to be about to have an opportunity.”

-Kemba Walker scored 13 points and Jayson Tatum finished with 10 for the Americans, who pulled away steadily throughout.
-Myles Turner had seven rebounds and a pair of blocked shots for the U.S.
+Harrison Barnes added 14 points, Kemba Walker scored 13 and Jayson Tatum finished with 10 for the Americans.
+Turner had seven rebounds and a pair of blocked shots.

 Tomas Satoransky, the former Washington forward who was traded to Chicago over the summer, led the Czechs with 17 points.